 Student Support Services is a federally-funded TRIO Program designed to provide services to approximately two hundred eligible students.
 These services include counseling in academic, personal, career, and financial aid areas; transfer and transitional services for those students wishing to transfer to four-year institutions; tutoring in most subject areas; small group non-credit math instruction; cultural enrichment activities; and additional financial aid for student receiving a Pell Grant.
 For information about eligibility, contact Student Support Services.

-Tutoring is provided free of charge to NPCC students.
+Tutoring is provided free of charge to NPC students.
 Tutoring is available for Math and Science courses and is conducted by both professional and peer tutors.
 The lab is located in the Math & Science Building, room MS-203.
 For more information, contact the Tutor Supervisor at 760-4228.
-Click here for the tutoring page for more information on Tutoring Services available at NPCC.
+Click here for the tutoring page for more information on Tutoring Services available at NPC.

 The College has approved programs for veterans training, and the veterans counselor is knowledgeable about all regulations pertaining to veterans educational services.
 Other information is available from the U. S. Department of Veterans Affairs, Phone number: 1-888-442-4551.